Jon Davis (poet): Biography

-Davis was born in New Haven, Connecticut, and received a B.A. in English and an M.F.A. in creative writing from the University of Montana, where he was editor of the literary journal, CutBank.
+Davis was born in New Haven, Connecticut, and received a B.A. in English and an M.F.A. in creative writing from the University of Montana, where he was editor of the literary journal CutBank.
 He has served as writing program coordinator for the Fine Arts Work Center in Provincetown, edited the literary journals Shankpainter and Countermeasures: A Magazine of Poetry & Ideas, and taught at the University of Montana, College of Santa Fe (now Santa Fe University of Art and Design), and Salisbury State University.
-He is currently a professor at the Institute of American Indian Arts in Santa Fe, New Mexico.
+From 1990, he was a professor at the Institute of American Indian Arts in Santa Fe, New Mexico and founding director of the low-residency Creative Writing MFA there until his retirement in 2018.

-Jon Davis is the author of five chapbooks and six full-length collections of poetry.
+Jon Davis is the author of six chapbooks and at least seven full-length collections of poetry.
 The awards Davis has received include the Lannan Literary Award, two National Endowment for the Arts Fellowships, and the Lavan Younger Poets Award from the Academy of American Poets.

 He wrote the screenplay for the short film The Burden Carriers, which was screened at ImagineNative Film Festival in Toronto and at the Santa Fe Film Festival, and for The Hand Drum, a National Geographic All Roads Festival selection.